hapax/hapax.github.io/assets/mindjam.md

 classical dice to [make your decisions for you](https://en.wikipedia.org/wiki/The_Dice_Man).
 Come to think of it, why should the freedom to choose B be tied to the meaningfulness of choosing A?
+The quantum dice provides a reductio ad absurdum of this connection.

+#### Meaning and choice

 #### Brainjamor